bayersglassey/fus2018/uwsgi/README.md

 # Uwsgi Plugin

-This uses uwsgi's [symcall](https://uwsgi-docs.readthedocs.io/en/latest/Symcall.html) option.
+Fus plugin for the [UWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) application server.
-It's really just a hacky test for now, but it works!
+Just a test for now, but it works!

 From the repo's root directory, try:

     uwsgi/compile

-This should generate ``plugin.so``.
+This should generate ``fus_plugin.so``.
 You can then run it with:

     uwsgi/run